zwe-htet-paing/cook-assistant/README.md

 When the application is running, we can start using it.

 ### CLI

-We built an interactive CLI application using [questionary](https://questionary.readthedocs.io/en/stable/).
+Interactive CLI application using [questionary](https://questionary.readthedocs.io/en/stable/).

 To start it, run: